NyaaCat/NyaaStats/README.md

 A user state page buider for Minecraft.

 # How to use
-You can simply build your own web pages, just following this instruction.
+You can simply build your own web pages, just follow this instruction.

+_You need to do these command in a series._

 ## First grab user data from map folder
 1. Clone the project.
 2. `npm install`.
 3. Rename config.example.yml to config.yml and modify it.
 4. Run `npm start`.
 This will take long time to grab the informations for each user, be patient.
+Your data will be written to your `output` directory defined in config file.

 ## Build skin render
 1. Go into `skin` folder.